Mathenics/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. Create an empty file
 5. Add execute permission to owner of a file
 6. Add execute permission to the owner and the group owner, and read permission to others on a file
+7. change permission to give execution permit to all